 Antacids are chemical compounds that are able to raise the stomach's pH above 3.5 in ten minutes by neutralizing gastric acid and are good for short term treatment of mild reflux episodes as they tend to only last about one to two hours per dose.

 The following ingredients, or a combination of them are typically found in antacids:

-Antacids neutralize gastric acid.
-Gastric acid is hydrochloric acid or HCI and it consists of hydrogen and chloride ions.
+We could go into the blah, blah blah of gastric acid is hydrochloric acid or HCI and that it consists of hydrogen and chloride ions.
 It is the hydrogen ions that give acid it's caustic and damaging properties.
-Antacids are able to attract and hold onto the hydrogen ions.
+Antacids can attract and hold onto the hydrogen ions.
 Grabbing up the hydrogen makes the pH of the stomach less acidic.

 But why do you need to know that?
 Well... you don't really.